Uniform approximation of some Dirichlet series by partial products of Euler type: Additional statements.

 \textbf{Lemma 1.} \textit{Let a series of analytical functions }

 \textit{be given in one-connected domain }$G$\textit{ of a complex }$s$\textit{-plane and converges absolutely almost everywhere in }$G$\textit{ in the Lebesgue sense and the function }

-\textit{is a summable function in }$G$\textit{.
-Then, the given series converges uniformly in any compact subdomain of }$G$\textit{; particularly, the sum of this series is an analytical function in }$G$\textit{.}
+\textit{is a summable function in }$G$. \textit{ Then, the given series converges uniformly in any compact subdomain of }$G$\textit{; particularly, the sum of this series is an analytical function in }$G$. \textit{Proof}.

-\textit{Proof}.
 It is enough to show that the theorem is true for any rectangular area in $G$.
-Let $C$ be a rectangle in $G$ and $C'$ another rectangle inside $C$ and their sides are parallel to the co-ordinate axes.
+Let $C$ be a rectangle in $G$ and $C'$ another rectangle inside of $C$ and their sides are parallel to the co-ordinate axes.
 We can assume that on a contour of these rectangles the series converges almost everywhere, according to the theorem of Fubini (see [17, p.
 208]).
-Let $\Phi _{0} (s)=\Phi _{0} (\sigma ,t)$ to be the sum of given series at points of convergence.
+Let $\Phi _{0} (s)=\Phi _{0} (\sigma ,t)$ be the sum of given series at points of convergence.
 Under the theorem of Lebesgue on a bounded convergence (see [20, p.
 293]), we have:

 where the integrals are taken in Lebesgue sense.
-As on the right part of the last equality the integrals are existing in the Riemann sense also, then by applying Couchy's formula and denoting the left side of the last equality by $\Phi _{1} (\xi )$ we get, for any point $\xi $ on or in the contour of $C'$:
+As on the right part of the last equality the integrals are existing in the Riemann sense also, then by applying Couchy's formula and denoting the left side of the last equality by $\Phi _{1} (\xi )$ we get for any point $\xi $ on or in the contour of $C'$:

 (certainly, $\Phi _{1} (\xi )=\Phi _{0} (\xi )$ almost everywhere).
 Further, the series can be estimated in $C'$ by a following way